davidxuang/FluentIcons/README.md

 </Window>
 ```

 `SymbolIconExtension` and `SymbolIconSourceExtension` have been added since 1.1.242.
-These extensions will auto-detect `FlowDirection` from parent control, except on (non-Uno) UWP where `IXamlServiceProvider` is not available.
+These extensions will bind their `FlowDirection` to that of the parent control, except `SymbolIconSourceExtension` on (non-Uno) UWP where `IXamlServiceProvider` is not available.

 ### Avalonia